kubernetes/community/contributors/design-proposals/federation-phase-1.md

 retrieve and watch API objects.
 This store is completely distinct from the kubernetes key-value stores (etcd) in the underlying kubernetes clusters.
-We still use `etcd` as the distributed storage so customers don’t need to learn and manage a different storage system, although it is envisaged that other storage systems (consol, zookeeper) will probably be developedand supported over time.
+We still use `etcd` as the distributed storage so customers don't need to learn and manage a different storage system, although it is envisaged that other storage systems (consol, zookeeper) will probably be developedand supported over time.